Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-9/_posts/2001-04-01-creating-jQuery-plugin.md

 };
 ```

-What is happening here is that a function is being defined with the `$.fn` and then it is named `bluey`.
+What's happening here is that a function is being defined with the `$.fn` and then it is named `bluey`.
 Not sure if that is a word or not.. but hey why not?!

-Then, the function is created with the `function()` and the css is being applied to whatever element will use this function called bluey.
+Then, the function is created with the `function()` and the css is being applied to whatever element will use the `bluey` function.

 So, what does the whole page look like?